-Canberra is a well-planned and compact city, making it easy to get around whether on foot, by public transport, or via rideshare.
-Fortunately, many key venues and attractions are within close proximity to QT Canberra, but if you want to explore further afield, there are some great options.
+Canberra is a compact, well-planned city that’s easy to navigate—whether you’re on foot, using public transport, or hopping into a rideshare.
+Many key venues and attractions are within walking distance of QT Canberra, but if you’re keen to explore a bit further, there are plenty of convenient options.

 Canberra may be Australia’s political capital, but it’s also packed with fantastic dining, entertainment, and cultural experiences.
 Some of the best restaurants and bars are within walking distance of QT Canberra, ensuring a memorable stay.